MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 Integration
 ~~~~~~~~~~~

-- Added the ability to dynamically configure the Managed Heap memory at Core Engine start time.
-- Added the ability to dynamically configure the Immortals Heap memory at Core Engine start time.
-- Optimized the FSO build time.
 - Fixed Memory Map Scripts, which counted the application code in the Core Engine category (the issue was introduced in architecture version :ref:`8.4.0 <changelog-8.4.0>`).

 SOAR
 ~~~~

-- Fixed a potential crash occurring when using a SDK6 Foundation (present in versions up to SDK 1.3.0).
+- Fixed a potential internal error occurring when building an Executable with SDK6 (present in versions up to :ref:`SDK 1.3.1 <changelog-1.3.1>`).
-- Fixed a potential issue where SOAR could report an 'unknown field' error for a field that exists.
+- Fixed SOAR reporting an 'unknown field' error when a library uses a ``static`` field declared in another library as a ``static final`` field (previously interpreted as a constant).

 Tools
 ~~~~~

-- Fixed in elf util: UpdateSection task used by KF Testsuite to support Portable Independent Executable when ASLR is enabled
+- Fixed, in ELF Utils, ``UpdateSection`` task used by KF Testsuite to support Portable Independent Executable when ASLR is enabled.

 .. _changelog-8.4.0: